-Episcias can also be propagated from leaf cuttings taken in the same manner as those of African violets and gloxinias.
+Episcias can also be propagated from leaf cuttings taken in the same manner as when starting gloxinias and African violets.
 Episcias are, however, rather slow from leaves, and stolons are produced in such abundance, it is rarely advantageous to use a leaf cutting.

 Where To Find Episcia Plants?

-Episcias can easily be obtained as a mail order houseplant, at some local greenhouses, and occasionally garden centers.
+Episcias can easily be obtained as a mail order houseplants, at some local greenhouses, and occasionally garden centers.